Avg: 3.7 from 32 votes

 Pitch 1: Start from the river bank and climb over a short steep section leading into a wider snowy bowl at the bottom of the main flow.
-Ice conditions rarely permit to set up a belay at the bottom of the bowl (best fo avoiding falling ice.)
-Most of the time you need to suck it up and set up an anchor where the ice gets steeper.
+Ice conditions rarely permit a belay setup at the bottom of the bowl (a bad spot for falling ice anyway), most of the time you need to suck it up and set up an anchor where the ice gets steeper.

 Reference: "Ice Climbs of the Lake Superior Region", Granite Publishing

 If the river is not frozen, you could walk back additional 100 yards along the highway, turn right into a private driveway leading to a log cabin.
 To get into the state forest you need to cross private land past the cabin.
 Do not cross the private property without owners permission.
 In the forest locate the well-maintained snowmobile trail which roughly follows the cliffline.
 Hike the trail until it gets closest to the edge of the canyon.
 You should clearly see reddish cliffs on the other side from that point.
 Locate the snow gully on top of the climb and scramble down to the sling anchors around the trees.
 Set up a top rope or rap to the bottom of the canyon.
 A pair of 60 meter ropes barely makes it to base of the climb.